jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

     return temp
 ```
 *Exercise 2* <br>
 Copy the function in your python script and you need to write one more line in order to execute this function.
+Are you able to get the segmented image?<br>
 Now we have segmented the image.
 Let us do a quick analysis using one of the porespy function to calculate the local thickness.

 ## Introduction to Porespy
+Porespy is one of the python module used for pore analysis.
+It has one of the active repository and have many functions suitable for analyzing pores data.
+During this course we use it to analyze the local thickness of the tomography images.

 ### Finding local thickness

+[1] Hildebrand, T. and Rüegsegger, P., 1997.
+A new method for the model‐independent assessment of thickness in three‐dimensional images.
+Journal of microscopy, 185(1), pp.67-75.

 ### Exporting and saving